-MDMA (3,4-Methylenedioxymethamphetamine) is also known as ecstasy and commonly referred to today as molly.
-It can be taken in either crystal or white powder form: rubbed into gums, dissolved in drinks, smoked and inhaled through the nose.
+MDMA (3,4-Methylenedioxymethamphetamine) is also known as ecstasy and is commonly referred to nowadays as Molly.
+It can be taken in either crystal or white powder form: rubbed into gums, dissolved in drinks, smoked, and inhaled through the nose.
 The most popular way to take MDMA is in a pill – often mixed with other substances and properties.
-This is generally known as an ecstasy tablet; and it was popularized in the 1990s at rave-music scenes.
+This is generally known as an ecstasy tablet, and it was popularized in the 1990s at rave-music scenes.
 MDMA provides a euphoric feeling, hence it being more commonly known as ecstasy.

 What does MDMA/Ecstasy do?

 As mentioned, the emotional and psychological implications of taking MDMA can be dramatic.
 It is an artificial substance that contains a similar chemical make-up to amphetamine and other hallucinogenic drugs.
 As the brain releases serotonin and dopamine, users experience feelings of intense joy, intimacy, love, and extended energy.
 It is considered to be a mood-intensifier.
 But as with any drug, the high is quickly followed by a low.
 As Ecstasy leaves the body, your dopamine levels drop considerably, making you feel sad, irritated, and sometimes depressed.
 These feelings are of course all heightened as the person’s drug use increases.

 Like most drugs, an MDMA addiction can open doors to other types of substance abuse.
 Users may become addicted to more than one drug, and therefore increase their susceptibility to other health conditions.
 If not treated by specialist drug addiction units, MDMA addiction can cause serious long-term, physical and psychological damage.
 It is far more dangerous than its ‘party drug’ reputation suggests.